FlaareZero/sys-botbase/README.md

 # big thank you to jakibaki for a great sysmodule base to learn and work with, as well as being helpful on the Reswitched discord!
+# Thanks to the original dev for this bot module, and to some other developers as well.